saswatasarkar13/PfSense-Auto-Reboot/README.md

-# PfSense-Auto-Reboot
+# PfSense-Auto-Reboot (Tested on PfSense 2.6.0)
-A simple script to reboot you PfSense box when it is not connected to the internet.
+A simple script to reboot you PfSnse box when it is not connected to the internet.

 It guide is extremely beginner friendly.
 I wish I had it, When I was starting out.